koonerts/algo/docs/algo-templates.md

       FOR each bit b in binary string DO
         IF b is not in current.children THEN
-          Create new TrieNode for b
+          Create new TrieNode FOR b
-        Set current to child node for b
+        Set current to child node FOR b

       Store nextHop information in current node